 CHAR(1) |

-The status of the request record.
-A: Unprocessed (default state); D: Taken by SQLMessenger; C: Executed successfully; E: Execution error; F: Execution failed, X: Deleted.
-Default is A. Tips: If the processing status of a request is "E" (processing error), the system will retry processing later.
-If the processing status is "F" (processing failure), no further retry attempts will be made. |
+Status of the request record.
+A: Unprocessed (default) Note: If the status is 'E' (execution error), the system will retry processing later.
+If the status is 'F' (execution failed), no further retry attempts will be made. |

 STATE_TIME |